matt-paul/JsLabs-es6-angular-hackjam/README.md

 ### How to use the repository

-`git clone https://github.com/Philos-io/hacm-es6-angular.git` && `npm install`
+`git clone https://github.com/Philos-io/hackjam-es6-angular-london.git` && `npm install`

 Now you can run your application by running: `npm start`

+In order to use ES6 you should run `npm run build`

 Have fun!